projectglow/glow/docs/source/tertiary/pipe-transformer.rst

     path = 'test-data/NA12878_21_10002403.vcf'

-To use single-node tools on massive data sets, Glow includes a utility called the Pipe Transformer to process Spark DataFrames with command-line programs.
+To use single-node tools on massive data sets, Glow includes a utility called the Pipe Transformer to process Spark DataFrames with command-line tools.

 Usage
 =====